Running ChemSTEP (Auto DOCK and Build)

 Ionic, ASP149

-Supported interaction types include: Proximal, Hydrogen bond, Ionic, Cation-pi, Hydrophobic, Halogen bond, etc. See LUNA and IFP documentation for the full list.
+Supported interaction types include: Proximal, Hydrogen bond, Ionic, Cation-pi, Hydrophobic, Halogen bond, and others.
+See LUNA and IFP documentation for the full list.

 #_donors